Host the Body Friendly Golf Program At Your Club Or Resort

 The Golf Professional is benefited by the Body Friendly Golf program as the golfers find that they are more eager to get golf lessons once they have been through the program.
 They have tasted the feel of their body working better and the feel of how that helps them to hit the ball further.
 Now they want to perfect their game and get that score that they have always wanted.

 We do not give golf lessons.
 We make the student better able to take a golf lesson and get better results from that lesson.

 There is some confusion as to a conflict of interest with a PGA Professional and a Body Friendly Golf professional.
 We are health care providers and personal trainers.
 We do not give golf lessons.
 We do however give exercises that are performed on the range and there is a distinct difference between what we do and what the PGA Professional does.

-The exercises that are done on the driving range in the Body Friendly Golf program are designed by David Lee of Gravity Golf.
-They are not golf lessons.
+The exercises that are done on the driving range in the Body Friendly Golf program are not golf lessons.
 They are an extension of the exercises that are prescribed by Dr Dill.
 They are designed for core work and cardiovascular efficiency, and are a reflection of the same exercises that are taught in the gym….only the student is given the opportunity to hit golf balls while doing these exercises.

 In the Body Friendly Golf Program, the client is given a specific set of home exercises to address specific weaknesses, inflexibility, and coordination issues that pertain to that client.
 The client is also given precise body work to address specific bio-mechanical problems.

 The “Range Exercises” force your body to use it’s new found abilities (in the home exercises and the body work) to hit a golf ball.
 It takes the same movements (that are enabled from the body work and burned into your muscle memory with exercise) and uses them to power the golf club.
 They are predominately core and cardiovascular type of exercises that force the body to use those muscles to hit a golf ball.